TerumasaYamamoto/CoMiC-code/README.md

+#Welcome to my page!!
-Thi is where we show the codes of all the bioinformatics and statistics in our project called "CoMiC"
+##This is where we show the codes of all the bioinformatics and statistics in our project called "CoMiC"
+###